DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

 ### AzureSqlProtectionPolicy
 * AzureSqlProtectionPolicy `object`:  The Azure SQL workload-specific backup policy.
   * retentionPolicy [RetentionPolicy](#retentionpolicy)
-  * backupManagementType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * backupManagementType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.
   * protectedItemsCount `integer`: The number of items associated with this policy.

 ### BEKDetails
-* BEKDetails `object`: BEK is Bitlocker Encrpytion Key.
+* BEKDetails `object`: BEK is Bitlocker Encryption Key.
   * secretData `string`: Bitlocker Encryption Key (BEK) data.
   * secretUrl `string`: Secret refers to Bitlocker Encryption Key (BEK).
 The Secret can be unlocked by the key (or KEK).
   * secretVaultId `string`: ID of the Key Vault where this Secret is stored.